itayspay2/HomeTestEarnix/README.md

 # HomeTestEarnix

-Required-Jars Folder contains jars needed for the project - ADD them to the project library.
+Required-Jars Folder contains jars needed for the project - Add them to the project library.